OpenRailAssociation/osrd-website/content/docs/reference/design-docs/conflict-detection/index.en.md

 Conflict detection is the process of looking for timetable conflicts.
 A timetable conflict is any predictable condition which disrupts planned operations.
-Planned operations can be disrupted if a train slows down, is prevented from proceeding, or delayed.
+Planned operations can be disrupted if a train is slowed down, prevented from proceeding, or delayed.

 One of the core features of OSRD is the ability to automatically detect some conflicts: